Frequently Asked Questions

 - HRSA’s Employee Assistance Program (EAP) is a voluntary, work-based program that offers free and confidential assessments, short-term counseling, referrals, and follow-up services to employees who have personal and/or work-related concerns.
 EAP counselors address a broad and complex number of issues affecting mental and emotional well-being, such as alcohol and other substance abuse, stress, grief, family problems, and psychological disorders.
 They also work in a consultative role with managers and supervisors to address employee and organizational challenges and needs.
 Many EAP counselors are active in helping organizations prevent and cope with workplace violence, trauma, and other emergency response situations.

-10. What services are provided at the Parklawn Health Clinic?
+10. What services are provided at the 5600 Fishers Lane Health Center?

-- First aid and emergency response, immunizations (Influenza, Tetanus, Pneumonia), physician prescribed services (Allergy clinic), health screenings (Diabetes, Cholesterol, Blood Pressure, Vision and more), and health education programs.
+- First aid and emergency response, immunizations (Influenza, Tetanus, Pneumonia), physician prescribed services (Allergy clinic), health screenings (Diabetes, Cholesterol, Blood Pressure and more), and health education programs.

 11. Where can I find a complete list of Frequently Asked Questions for Federal Government employment?